andrewcumming/phys512/hw2.md

 for Simpson's rule. [*Hint*: write the true value of the integral as $I=I_1+\epsilon_1=I_2+\epsilon_2$ and use the fact that you know how the errors scale with $\Delta x$.]

-(c) The file `hw2_data.txt` has 21 samples of a function $f(x)$ between $x=1$ and $x=2$.
+(c) The file [`hw2_data.txt`](https://github.com/andrewcumming/phys512/blob/main/hw2_data.txt) has 21 samples of a function $f(x)$ between $x=1$ and $x=2$.
 Column 1 in the file gives the $x$ values and column 2 the corresponding $f(x)$ values.
 Write a code that reads in the data from the file, integrates the function from $x=1$ to $x=2$, and then carries out the procedure above to estimate the error in the integration. [*Hint*: One option to read in the data is to use  [`numpy.loadtxt`](https://numpy.org/doc/stable/reference/generated/numpy.loadtxt.html) which can read the data straight into numpy arrays.]

 Do this for both the trapezoidal and Simpson's rules.
-Is the answer you get for the error what you would expect in each case?
+Discuss whether the answer you get for the error makes sense given what you know about the accuracy of the trapezoidal rule and Simpson's rule.

+(d) Because I generated the data points in the file, I know the true underlying function and its integral -- the true value of the integral is `1.482974344768713` (as obtained by `scipy.integrate.quad`).
+Use this value to calculate the true error of the trapezoidal and Simpson's rule integrals and compare with your estimate from part (c).
+Does our estimate procedure from part (b) do a good job at estimating the error?

-(d) *Optional*: An extension of this question is to use this idea to write an adaptive integrator that takes a function $f(x)$ and iteratively increases the number of integration points until a specified precision is reached.
+(e) *Optional*: An extension of this question is to use this idea to write an adaptive integrator that takes a function $f(x)$ and iteratively increases the number of integration points until a specified precision is reached.

 2. **Chemical potential of a Fermi gas**